33 Best Places to Spend Christmas in Europe

 By Mark from Vogatech

-It is set on the Old Town Square.
-The very fact that it is located in the capital of Poland, where life, as in any capital, is exciting, hectic and interesting, should not be expected from the Christmas fair that is located there.
+It is set in Old Town Square.
+The very fact that it is located in the capital of Poland, where life, as in any capital, is exciting, hectic, and interesting, should not be expected from the Christmas fair that is located there.

 Live music on the stages will warm you up and move you at least to beat in rhythm to warm up and enjoy the overall atmosphere that the fairs offer.

 The capital of Poland also offers a large selection of accommodations for its tourists.

 Some of those on offer are Motel One Warsaw-Chopin, PURO Warszawa Centrum, Hotel Arche Geologiczna, or for those with a larger budget Hotel Warszawa with five stars where the night is around 200 euros, while other hotels range around 50-60 euros per night.